Triangle

 University of Nottingham press releases: New study reveals way to predict side-effect risk from common immune suppressant medication

-Supporting the UKHSA on the collection of national data on vaccination programmes, including the provision of data specifications and GP system supplier validation
+Supporting the UKHSA on the monitoring of national vaccine uptake across the population, including the provision of data specifications and GP system supplier data validation

 National Vaccine Uptake Monitoring